hhf112/moore-search/README.md

 success         beg translated by number of matches found fail            {}
 ```
+Allocates partitions of the `text` to `search` threads.
+Appends all matches found first into local containers for threads then
-appends all matches found into container iterated by beg until specified matches are found or eof encountered
+ensembles into container iterated by beg until specified matches are found or eof encountered

 ### preprocess_pattern
 ```cpp